 Heroin in Seattle and King County

-- Between 2009 and 2014, the number of heroin overdose deaths in King County have tripled, rising from 49 to 156.
+- Between 2009 and 2014, the number of heroin overdose deaths in King County tripled from 49 to 156.

 Heroin in Tacoma and Pierce County